 Much like preheating the oven and resisting the urge to eat an entire tub of Nutella at 4pm on a Sunday, privacy is a critical part of your wellbeing as a grown-up.
 Privacy is nice because you get to see the people you like without having to mix with the people you think you don’t like because their laugh reminds you of your Year 7 PE teacher who permanently haunted you via the medium of hurdles.
 You see, private dining slaps.

-The PDR situation: an indoor cabin and some very cute outdoor sheds.
+The PDR situation: an indoor cabin and some very cute outdoor sheds aboard a barge.
 Yes, that’s a thing.

 Cost: it’s totally free, baby.

-We owe Barge East a great debt.
-Not because we ran off with one of their mulled cider teapots without paying–although tempting–but because we once forgot to book a place for a mate’s birthday and Barge East just so happened to have a free table.
+We owe Barge East in Hackney Wick a great debt.
+Not because we ran off with one of their mulled cider teapots without paying—although tempting—but because we once forgot to book a place for a mate’s birthday and Barge East just so happened to have a free table.
 We looked incredibly thoughtful for booking a private table on a boat ‘weeks in advance’.
 Thank you Barge East.
-And you’ll be thanking them too because not only do they have a private ‘Captain’s Cabin’ onboard that you can book for up to 8 people, they also have charming big ski energy cabins for 6 in their garden that come complete with blankets and hot water bottles.
+And you’ll be thanking them too because not only do they have a private ‘Captain’s Cabin’ that you can book for up to eight people, they also have charming ‘big ski energy’ cabins for six in their garden that come complete with blankets and hot water bottles for chilly evenings.
 That’s right, hot water bottles.
 We love to see it.

-The PDR situation: Book for six plus and casually take over their shop room.
+The PDR situation: book for eight plus and casually take over their shop room.

 Cost: £39 per person (food included)

 Spending your night in an old public toilet might sound more like the birthdays of your student years than the sophisticated private dining experience you’re looking for these days, but that’s exactly what Coal Rooms has to offer.
-They’ve converted the old ladies toilets of Peckham station into a moody, candlelit private dining room perfect for a grown-up birthday or an opportunity to get merry on wine and porchetta with 16 of your nearest and dearest whilst working your way through the £39 sharing-style menu.
+They’ve converted the old ladies toilets of Peckham station into a moody, candlelit restaurant with a private dining room.
+It's perfect for a grown-up birthday or an opportunity to get merry on wine and porchetta with 16 of your nearest and dearest while working your way through the £39 sharing-style menu.